shanelonergan/the-acting-developer/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 Adding custom commands can be done in just 4 easy steps:

-# 1. Open your bash profile document:
+# 1. Open your bash profile document

 Each time you open a new terminal session, it loads up your preferences from a hidden document.
 Files related to the terminal are typically hidden, or invisible, files.
 These files have a `.` at the beginning of their name, don’t show up in finder searches, and are usually stored in the root directory.
-For our purposes we only need to know how to view, open, and create these files, but for more information see the further reading below.
+For our purposes we only need to know how to view, open, and create these files, but for more information see the further reading below[^1].
 In order to view these files, enter the following commands in your terminal:

 	$ cd ..
 	$ ls -a

 This will print out all of the files saved to your root directory.
 You should see a file named `.bash_profile`.
 Go ahead and open that in any text editor.
 Now, you could add your custom commands anywhere in this document, but in the spirit of readable code we will want to create a new document with all of our new commands, and simply link to that document in our bash profile.

-# 2. Create a custom commands file:
+# 2. Create a custom commands file

 To create a new invisible file, enter the following command in your terminal: